-This course is designed to introduce the student to basic principles of biotechnology and to familiarize the student with the application of these principles in modern biotechnology settings.
-Topics will include exploration of biotechnology careers and research applications, industry standards for safety procedures (GLP, GMP, PPE, MSDS), basic biotechnology skills, and typical instrumentation related to the identification, isolation, and manipulation of DNA.
+Biotechnology I is the first semester course of a two semester sequence that is designed to introduce the student to basic principles of biotechnology and to familiarize the student with application of these principles in modern biotechnology settings.
+Topics will include exploration of biotechnology careers and research applications, industry standards for safety procedures, basic biotechnology skills and typical instrumentation related to the identification, isolation and manipulation of DNA.